 Databases tend to be administrated by a central party.
 In this sense, they are considered ‘centralised’.
 The greengrocer, the window cleaner, the librarian – they are all the central administrators of their own databases, and they keep their databases to themselves.

 Blockchains, on the other hand, are transparent.
-They are used in peer-to-peer networks during transactions, giving all ‘peers’ involved in any given transaction the ability to see the ‘world state’ of that transaction whenever they want.
+They are distributed and used in peer-to-peer networks during transactions.
+All ‘peers’ involved in any given transaction have, through their matching copy of the blockchain the ability to see the ‘world state’ of that transaction whenever they want.

-You’re probably wondering what this all looks like in the real world, so let’s imagine a simple, end-to-end application of blockchain.
+You’re probably wondering what this all looks like in the real world, so let’s imagine a simple, end-to-end application of a blockchain system.

 Florence owns a boutique wine shop in Edinburgh.
 She’s passionate about wine and has built up relationships with the people behind the wines she stocks – but the supermarkets claim to be ‘independently sourcing’ their wines too, and are selling them at very competitive prices.